Vlad382/skoltech_courses/Numerical Linear Algebra/README.md

 In particular, we show that too intensive compression of model leads to additional uncertainty and does not allow to detect the OOD samples.

 **P.S.** We did not have to submit the code.
-So, there is nothing but presentation left.
+So, there is nothing left but presentation.